Velko/8-bit-CPU/README.md

   Interestingly, something in Arduino library was interfering with serial communication, so everything was ported to C and depends on [AVR-Libc][avr-libc] only.
 The built-in functionality of content generation for 7-segment display and microcode ROMs were ported to separate utilities.
+* Developed a simple IDE / GUI debugger.
+Probably I should've created a VSCode extension, but it I feel more comfortable in creating a whole app in PyGTK.
+* Designing "universal" I/O controller, up to 64 (or 256) ports for external devices.

 [eater-net-8bit]: https://eater.net/8bit
 [velkoraspi]: https://velkoraspi.blogspot.com/